Use Self-Service Check In to Improve Collections at Neurology Practice

 Become a patient-centered neurology practice with self-service check in.
 Self-service check in gives your patients the power to control their own experience at your practice.
 They can not only check in for appointments, but also send payments and verify their insurance right there in real-time.

 Did you know that 80% of patients want their doctors to help them manage financial responsibilities by clearly communicating what insurance covers versus what they owe?
 Meanwhile, 45% say their doctors do not do this or they do a poor job.
-Improve your patients’ ability to manage their own financial responsibilities with your practice by offering them self-service check in.
+Improve your patients’ ability to manage their own financial responsibilities with your practice by offering them self-service, digital check in.
 Make it a part of your check in process to let your neurology patients know what they owe upfront.